CleverCloud/doc.clever-cloud.com/commons/addons/cellar-vs-fsbuckets.md

 ---
-title: Can't choose between Cellar and FS Bucket?
-Read this guide!
+title: Choosing between File System Buckets and Cellar S3
 position: 3
 shortdesc: This will help you understand the differenc between Cellar and FS Buckets.
 tags: